 - you don't want to report internally, or

 - you have already reported internally, but you're not satisfied with the outcome.

 Each investigating authority is responsible for investigating different types of wrongdoing, including:

-- Serious maladministration to the NSW Ombudsman – see How to make a complaint
+- Serious maladministration to the NSW Ombudsman – see Make a complaint online

 - Corrupt conduct to the Independent Commission Against Corruption (ICAC)

 - Serious and substantial waste to the NSW Auditor General

 - Breaches of the Government Information (Public Access) Act 2009 to the Information Commissioner NSW

 - Serious wrongdoing in a local council to the Office of Local Government